Buildings

 Read this chapter

-Improving the energy efficiency of buildings reduces carbon emissions, cuts household bills and makes homes healthier.
+Improving the energy efficiency of buildings reduces carbon emissions, cuts household bills and makes us healthier.
 The top priority in reducing emissions from buildings is to improve the efficiency of each building, the next priority is to change heating systems over to zero-carbon technologies.
 The Bute House Agreement139 between the Scottish Greens and the SNP committed to the majority of homes achieving an energy efficiency of EPC C or better by 2030, and all homes reaching this level by 2033.
+The 2024-5 Programme for Government confirmed that there will be a Heat in Building Bill in this parliamentary term.

 The Scottish Government is committed to spend £1.8bn over this Parliament on its current programme of work in the area of energy efficiency improvements to homes and the installation of zero-carbon heating systems.
 The Heat in Buildings Strategy142 requires over a million homes and the equivalent of 50,000 non-domestic buildings to be using zero-emissions heat by 2030.